Infante Carlos María Isidro of Spain

-Don Carlos María Isidro Benito de Borbón y Borbón-Parma (29 March 1788 – 10 March 1855) was an Infante of Spain and the second surviving son of King Charles IV of Spain and his wife, Maria Luisa of Parma.
+Don Carlos María Isidro Benito de Borbón y Borbón-Parma (29 March 1788 – 10 March 1855) was an Infante of Spain and the second surviving son of King Charles IV of Spain and Maria Luisa of Parma.
 He claimed the throne of Spain after the death of his older brother King Ferdinand VII in 1833.
 His claim was contested by liberal forces loyal to the dead king's infant daughter, resulting in the First Carlist War (1833–1840).
 Don Carlos had support from the Basque provinces and much of Catalonia, but lost the war.
 His heirs continued the traditionalist cause, fought two more Carlist wars and were active into the mid-20th century, but never gained the throne.

 Early life

 Carlos was born on 29 March 1788 at the Palacio Real de Aranjuez in Aranjuez, in what is now the Community of Madrid.
-In 1808, Napoleon captured Madrid in the Battle of Somosierra and he induced Carlos's father, Charles IV, and Carlos's older brother, Ferdinand VII, to renounce their rights to the throne of Spain.
+In 1808, Napoleon captured Madrid in the Battle of Somosierra and he induced Carlos's father, Charles IV, and Carlos's older brother, Ferdinand VII, to renounce their rights to the throne of Spain, in favour for his brother, Joseph.
 But Carlos, who was heir presumptive to his brother, refused to renounce his rights to the throne, which he considered to have been given to him by God.
 From 1808 until 1814, he and his brothers were prisoners of Napoleon at the palace of Valençay in France.

-In 1814, Carlos and the rest of the Spanish royal family returned to Madrid.
+In 1814, Carlos and the rest of the Spanish royal family returned to Madrid following release based on the Treaty of Valençay.
 In September 1816, he married his niece, Infanta Maria Francisca of Portugal (1800–1834), daughter of King John VI of Portugal and Carlos's sister Carlota Joaquina.
 Francisca was also sister of the second wife of Carlos's brother, Ferdinand VII.
 The couple had three sons: